sztomi/sztomi.github.io/_posts/2016-08-23-introducing-rpclib.md

 tags: c++ rpclib projects
 ---

 The 361st commit in the [rpclib repository](https://github.com/rpclib/rpclib) marks the first public release of [rpclib](http://rpclib.net), the project I've been working for the last ~11 months (294 days, to be exact).
-What started off as *"throw this together in a month and then move on to the next thing"* became a crazy journey of perfectionism and *"I'll add this tiny feature before release because what would people thing if it's not there"*.
+What started off as *"throw this together in a month and then move on to the next thing"* became a crazy journey of perfectionism and *"I'll add this tiny feature before release because what would people think if it's not there"*.
 Breaking and reworking things just for the sake of it.
 That's a great way to have a side project to *work on*, but not a great way to *finish it*.

 I realized this about a month and a half ago and since then, I've been working towards a complete state that I can release.
 Right now I'm minutes away from pushing the button to upload the